After premiering at the Museum of Pop Culture in Seattle, The Jim Henson Exhibition: Imagination Unlimited is making its next stop in Los Angeles.

 - Jareth’s and Sarah’s ballroom costumes from Labyrinth (1986)

 For a preview of the exhibition, take a look at this video from the Museum of Pop Culture.

 WATCH – THE JIM HENSON EXHIBITION: IMAGINATION UNLIMITED AT MUSEUM OF POP CULTURE:

-Tickets to The Jim Henson Exhibition: Imagination Unlimited at the Skirball Center are included with museum admission.
+Tickets to The Jim Henson Exhibition: Imagination Unlimited at the Skirball Center is included with museum admission.
 For more information, visit the Skirball website.

 Source: Time Out